 The lowdown on Lewis Hamilton

-He burst onto the scene with McLaren in 2007, causing Fernando Alonso headaches and only narrowly missing out on a famous world title in his rookie season by a point.
+It’s now over a decade since Hamilton burst onto the scene with McLaren in 2007, causing Fernando Alonso headaches and missing out on a famous world title in his rookie season by just one point.

-But while poles and wins continued to stream in, it would take six years and a move to Mercedes before he claimed his second title in 2014, beating team-mate Nico Rosberg.
+He completed the job a year later to become the then-youngest F1 champion but, despite a stream of poles and wins, it would take six years and a move to Mercedes before he claimed his second title in 2014, beating team-mate Rosberg.

 Ten victories in a dominant 2015 campaign won him a third crown, drawing him level with his idol Ayrton Senna, and ensuring his legacy.